jimhigson/oboe.js-dissertation/main/main.md

 In the interest of developer ergonomics, REST clients have tended to style the calling of remote resources similar to the call style of the host programming language.
-Depending on the language, one of two schemas are followed: a synchronous, blocking style in which a some invocation halts execution for the duration of the request before evaluating to the fetched resource; or asynchronous, non-blocking in which some logic is specified to be applied to a response once it is available.
+Depending on the language, one of two schemas are followed: a synchronous, blocking style in which an invocation halts execution for the duration of the request before evaluating to the fetched resource; or asynchronous, non-blocking in which some logic is specified to be applied to a response once it is available.
 Languages